Resources

-F-1 and J-1 international students sponsored by Rutgers have the ability to obtain a Social Security Number (SSN) once they have secured approved on-campus or off-campus employment for the first time.
+F-1 and J-1 international students, scholars and Foreign Nationals sponsored by Rutgers have the ability to obtain a Social Security Number (SSN) once they have secured approved on-campus or off-campus employment for the first time.
 J-1 and H-1B international faculty & scholars are eligible for an SSN ten (10) days after arrival in the U.S. J-1 scholars must first complete the check-in process with Rutgers Global – ISSS before applying.

 Individuals are only granted one SSN for life, and you do not need to apply for a new SSN for each additional employer.
 The SSN is used mainly for tax purposes.
 SSNs are granted by the Social Security Administration (SSA).
 Our office works closely with the SSA office located in New Brunswick.

-The following individuals are eligible to apply for a SSN:
+The following individuals are eligible to apply for an SSN:

 - F-1 and J-1 students with a job offer letter and/or work permission, both on-campus and off-campus